 Recruitment (Search Strategy)

-- Studies that reported the association between fruit and vegetable intake and coronary heart disease were searched for in MEDLINE (1966 to November 2005) and EMBASE (1980 to November 2005) using MeSH terms and text words
+- Studies that reported the association between fruit and vegetable intake and CHD were searched for in MEDLINE (1966 to November 2005) and EMBASE (1980 to November 2005) using MeSH terms and text words

 - The Cochrane Library was also searched with the terms, 'fruit' and 'vegetables'